bangle-io/bangle-io/CONTRIBUTING.md

 - Run `yarn dlx @yarnpkg/sdks` to sync typescript for VSCode locally.
 - Follow the guide here to setup VSCode properly https://yarnpkg.com/getting-started/editor-sdks#vscode

-### Updating Vite version

-Search the code base (excluding `.yarn` and lock files)  for the currently installed version of the Vite and then replace it with the new version.
-You will also have to update the `@esbuild/linux-x64` to match with what the new version of Vite is using.

 ## E2E Tests